-->

 Lucky Bamboo Care Tips

-1. Submerge the roots in 1–2 inches of water, using distilled or filtered water to avoid chemical buildup.
+1. Cover the roots in 1–2 inches of water, using distilled or filtered water to avoid chemical buildup.

 2. Place in indirect light to prevent leaf burn.

-3. Clean the container monthly to keep the water fresh.
+3. Clean the container periodically to keep the water fresh.

-4. Add pebbles for stability and aesthetic appeal.
+4. Add colorful pebbles for stability and making it eye-catching.

 3. Spider Plant (Chlorophytum comosum)